developersthought/roadmap/README.md

 ## About Me

-- I am a Software Engineer working as a Backend Developer for a multinational company in Pune.
+- A Software Engineer working as a Backend Developer for a multinational company in Pune.
-- I am passionate about trending technologies and tools and always try to learn and share them in the simplest possible manner.
+- Passionate about trending technologies and tools and always try to learn and share them in the simplest possible manner.
-- I run a [YouTube](https://www.youtube.com/developersthought) channel and a [Blog](https://developersthought.in/).
+- Creator of a [YouTube](https://www.youtube.com/developersthought) channel and a [Blog](https://developersthought.in/).
 This are my main platforms for knowledge sharing.
 - Other than YouTube Channel and Blog I also share knowledge throught Meetups, Conferences & Webinars.
 - My area of interest are Hybrid Cloud, DevOps tools, and Infrastructure as a Code.